 Scaling adjusts for differences in difficulty between courses and aims to ensure that, in terms of access to university, students are not disadvantaged if they choose to study difficult courses.
-It cannot be assumed that the combined scored for different ATAR courses are on the same scale.
-Because of this, the Tertiary Institutions Service Centre (TISC) applies the average marks scaling (AMS) method to the combined scores of all students (provided by the Authority) and calculates scaled scores.
+It cannot be assumed that the combined scores for different ATAR courses are on the same scale.
+Therefore, the Tertiary Institutions Service Centre (TISC) applies the average marks scaling (AMS) method to equate the combined scores of all students (provided by the Authority) and calculate scaled scores.

-The scaled scores from all courses are on a common scale and as such are used to calculate the Tertiary Entrance Aggregate (TEA) and the Australian Tertiary Admission Rank (ATAR) for university admission purposes.
+The scaled scores from all courses are on a common scale and are used to calculate the Tertiary Entrance Aggregate (TEA) and the Australian Tertiary Admission Rank (ATAR) for university admission purposes.

-More detailed information about the calculation of scaled scores, the TEA and the ATAR is available on the TISC website www.tisc.edu.au.
+More detailed information about the calculation of scaled scores, the TEA and the ATAR is available on the TISC website at www.tisc.edu.au.